portermorrison/UltimateJavaRepository/Unit04/README.md

 - standard algorithms utilze String traversals to find if onw or more substrings have a particular property

 ## 4.4 - Nested Iteration
+- nested iteration statements are iteration statements that appear in the body od another iteration statement.
+- when a loop is nested insided another loop, the inner loop must complete all its iterations before the outer loop can continue
 -

 ## 4.5 - Informal Code Analysis